-Mark Twain was not a real name - the author's name was Samuel Clemens.
+Mark Twain was not a real name - the author's birth name was Samuel Clemens.
 The phrase "Mark Twain" is what steamboat captains call out when they test the depth of the water and find that it's the right depth for a boat to be able to pass safely.
-So since he was often writing about the Mississippi River, Samuel Clemens felt that people might more easily pick up a book seemingly written by someone involved in that area.
+Since Samuel was often writing about the Mississippi River, he felt that people might more easily pick up a book seemingly written by someone involved in that area.

-It might be like writing a series of books about Chinese romance - but having a real name of "Jane Smith".
-If instead you used a pen name of "Soon Liu See" you might get more sales, because people thought the books seemed more authentic.
+A similar situation could happen if an author was writing a series of books about Chinese romance - but her real name was "Jane Smith".
+If instead she used a pen name of "Soon Liu See" she might get more sales, because readers would build an impression that the books seemed more authentic.
 Many romance novel writers come up with flowery pen names like "Millicent Renault" to hide their more "boring" name of "Joan Miller".
-It helps to lend a hint of exotic mystery to the book.
-They figure that every little bit counts!
+The pen name lends a hint of exotic mystery to the book.
+The author figures that every little bit counts!

-Feel free to let me know, if you use a pen name, why you do so.
+If you use a pen name, please drop me a note about why you chose to do that.
 I'd love to have more details here on why people use pen names!

 Getting Your Book Published